**Updated November 2021

 Now, I’m not trying to tell you how to live your life…

-But if you have bad (and usually expensive) habits, you should consider cutting them out if you’re trying to save money for travel.
+But if you have bad (and usually expensive) habits, consider cutting them out if you want to save money for travel.

-For example, if you’re a smoker who smokes a pack a day, considering each pack is around $6, you’re spending well over $2000 each year.
+For example, let’s say you’re a smoker who smokes a pack a day.
+Considering each pack is around $6, you’re spending well over $2000 each year!

-That’s A LOT of money to be going somewhere that is taking years off of your life.
+That’s A LOT of money to be going towards something that’s taking years off of your life.

 Maybe you have other habits that are costing you.